 Sugar can be found naturally in foods or when it’s added to processed foods.
-Although they may all have relatively the same sweet taste, not all sugars are the same and some can definitely be more damaging to your health.
-All sugars help in providing energy, but one significant difference is the way in which the body reacts to each of them, particularly how they’re digested.
+Although they may all have relatively the same sweet taste, not all sugars are the same.
+Also, some can definitely be more damaging to your health.
+All sugars help in providing energy.
+However, one significant difference is the way in which the body reacts to each of them, particularly how they’re digested.

 A sugar breakdown

-Sugars are categorized as monosaccharides or disaccharides, with monosaccharides and disaccharides being two kinds of simple sugars, which are a form of carbohydrate.
-Monosaccharides are made up of one sugar molecule and disaccharides are made up of two.
-Monosaccharides are easier to break down, therefore they are available for energy more quickly than disaccharides.
+Sugars are categorized as monosaccharides or disaccharides.
+Monosaccharides and disaccharides are two kinds of simple sugars, which are a form of carbohydrate.
+Monosaccharides are made up of one sugar molecule, and they are easier to break down.
+This means that they are available for energy more quickly than disaccharides, which are made up of two sugar molecules.
 Glucose and fructose, which are two of the four main sugars we are going to discuss, are monosaccharides.
 Lactose and sucrose, on the other hand – which are the two main sugars – are disaccharides.
-Sucrose is actually composed of glucose and fructose, whereas lactose is made up of galactose and glucose.
+Sucrose is composed of glucose and fructose, whereas lactose is made up of galactose and glucose.

-This type of sugar can found naturally in fruits, vegetables and honey.
-However, it can also be found in soft drinks and fruit- flavored drinks after it’s been added as high fructose corn syrup.
-It’s has the sweetest taste out of all the sugars.
-When processed, fructose is sourced from sugar canes, sugar beets and corn.
-High-fructose corn syrup is made from corn-starch and it contains 55% fructose and 45% glucose.
+Fructose can be found naturally in fruits, vegetables, and honey.
+However, it can also be found in soft drinks and fruit-flavored drinks after it’s been added as high fructose corn syrup.
+It has the sweetest taste out of all the sugars.
+When processed, fructose is sourced from sugar canes, sugar beets, and corn.
+High-fructose corn syrup is made from corn-starch and contains 55% fructose and 45% glucose.

 Sucrose is the most common form of sugar as it’s also referred to as table sugar.
-It is a disaccharides-chemically consisting of glucose and fructose.
+It is a disaccharide – chemically consisting of glucose and fructose.
 It can be found in some fruits and vegetables as well as grains.
-When added as a sweetener to processed foods such as ice cream and soda, it’s often extracted from sugar cane or sugar beets.
+When added as a sweetener to processed foods such as ice cream and soda, it’s often extracted from sugar cane or beets.
 As it is a disaccharide, the body needs to break down sucrose before it can properly use it.
-Once sucrose is consumed, it is broken down in glucose and fructose.
+Once sucrose is consumed, it is broken down into glucose and fructose.
 As always, glucose is immediately used by the body for energy.
 Whereas any excess fructose not needed for energy will be stored as fat.

-Known as milk sugar, lactose can be found in dairy products, although it is often added to breads, baked goods and processed snacks.
+Known as milk sugar, lactose can be found in dairy products, although it is often added to bread, baked goods, and processed snacks.
 Being a disaccharide, lactose is broken down into glucose and galactose.
-It is broken down by the enzyme called lactase.
+It is broken down by an enzyme called lactase.
 Lactose intolerance occurs due to your body’s inability to produce lactase.